ern2150/FVCR/broadcast-stats.md

 [archive](broadcast-2025.md#bonus-clips)
 Latest Date | Cam / Video / Audio | Stuff
 -- | -- | --
-05/23/2026 | VCR | Quest for Excellence 7
+06/04/2026 | VCR | Turning Points: Choosing to Create the Future of Your Dreams 05/23/2026 | VCR | Quest for Excellence 7
 05/12/2026 | VCR | RHYTHM OF THE REEF (1998)
 04/18/2026 | VCR | [Trailers from MEAN GUNS] SLAM, CHINESE BOX, REDLINE, ARMSTRONG, CHAIRMAN OF THE BOARD